 Until new connectors are universally adopted in health care facilities, these interventions offer health care providers important tips to prevent device misconnections.

 Health Care Providers:

-ACT to prevent tubing misconnections!
-To help reduce risk to patients, consider the following strategies, based on recommendations from The Joint Commission1 and ECRI Institute2, an independent nonprofit that researches the best approaches to improving patient care.
+ACT to prevent medical device misconnections!
+To help reduce risk to patients, consider the following strategies, based on recommendations from The Joint Commission and ECRI Institute, both independent nonprofits that research the best approaches to improving patient care.